-Because we no longer have to maintain a vigilant watch for predators, this part of our brain takes to creating mountains out of molehills in relationships and life circumstances.
-It can turn what should be minor annoyances into consuming major emotional events that lead to unhappiness, strained relationships, and reactive decisions and actions you may later regret.
+Because modern humans no longer have to constantly be on alert for predators, the ever-vigilant amygdala creates mountains out of molehills in relationships and life circumstances.
+Left unchecked, it can turn minor annoyances and imperfections into consuming major emotional events.
+When acted on, they lead to unhappiness, compromised health, strained relationships, and reactive decisions and actions you may later regret.

-This happens because young childrens' brainwaves make them especially conducive to programming, especially from authority figures.
+How does this happen?
+Young children up to six years old have brainwave frequencies that make them especially conducive to programming, especially from authority figures.
 They readily download 'facts' about who they are, others, and life based on their observations and what they are taught.
-This information, or misinformation, forms the basis of your thinking and shapes your beliefs, personality, thoughts, emotions and feelings.
-These facets shape how you interact with the world around you.
+This information forms the basis of beliefs and shapes personality, thoughts, emotions and feelings, and subsequent actions.

 In addition, traumatic experiences cause instant, lasting imprints at any age.

 Children grow up hearing and internalizing an abundance of negative self talk and limiting beliefs.
-They hear and see their parents, relatives, TV personalities and teachers focusing on the negative.
+They hear and see their parents, relatives, TV personalities and teachers focusing on bad news.
 Remember those big red circles and checks for wrong answers?
-They believe they are stupid, no good, unloved, or unworthy because they are told that by authority figures and see their disapproving looks.
-They are also adept at drawing their own negative conclusions, sometimes erroneously.
+The disapproving glances?
+The outright teasing and bullying?
+What registers in the mind is that I'm stupid, no good, unloved, not important or unworthy.
+Those neuro-pathways become more entrenched and connected to other pathways.

 I hate to think how this may have harmed their loving relationship and his self-worth had he not spoken up, been listened to, and given the first kiss every other night after that.

-In her book, Mindset: The New Psychology of Success, Carol Dweck points out that children who are told they are smart or talented, and believe that self worth and success are based on fixed attributes are least likely to excel or stay at the top.
+In her book, Mindset: The New Psychology of Success, Carol Dweck points out that children who are told they are smart or talented, and believe that self-worth and success are based on fixed attributes are least likely to excel or stay at the top.
 They are afraid to take risks because they may fail and crush their fragile self-concept.
-They limit themselves to what is easy instead of applying extra effort and facing challenges in order to improve and grow.
-They believe risking failure and needing to try hard means they are not smart after all, and that is the biggest risk of all.
+Therefore, they limit themselves to what is easy.
+They don't apply extra effort, take risks, or face challenges in order to improve and grow.
+Children and adults with this fixed mindset believe risking failure and needing to try hard means they are not smart after all, and that is the biggest risk of all.

 There is a common misperception among law of attraction fans that we should not acknowledge our negative self talk and beliefs.
-We must only focus on the positive when trying to change our reality.
-They understand that "as a man thinks, so he is".
+We must only focus on the positive when trying to change our reality because "as a man thinks, so he is".

 This is true.
 What you focus your energy on is what you attract more of, especially when thoughts are paired with emotion.

-Here is the problem.
-That statement is not referring to the conscious mind.
+That statement is true but it is not referring to the conscious mind.
 It really should read:

-You can tell yourself all day long how healthy and happy you are, but it will bacfire if your unconscious negative self talk is countering with "No you're not, who are you trying to kid?"
-And unfortunately, that would be the message that gets reinforced.
+You can tell yourself all day long how healthy and happy you are, but it will bacfire if your unconscious negative self talk is countering with:

-What do require attention are the fixed negative mindset patterns that make you miserable, derail your dreams, and keep you stuck in old habits that are more hurtful than helpful.
-Fortunately, it is within your power to change them.
+On the other hand, pervasive, fixed negative mindset patterns that make you miserable, derail your dreams, and keep you stuck in old habits do require your attention.
+It is within your power to change them.
 You begin to heal when you acknowledge your stinking thinking and emotions, and fully feel the accompanying sensations manifesting in your body.
 It is healthy to acknowledge the truth.
-Then you are free to take the next steps to shift your negative self talk for real, and heal your mind.